Three 2-hour sessions PLUS Zoom showcase performance

 Reserve your space now!

-Total cost for the online comedy workshop is $75 - includes four sessions totaling six hours.
+Total cost for the online comedy workshop is $75 - includes three sessions totaling six hours.

 Followed by a Zoom online showcase performance.